FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** I'm a full-stack web developer working as a Team Leader in Orbitvu, a company that builds innovative imaging solutions for the world of eCommerce.

 Orbitvu provides both software and hardware solutions for automated product photography.
-Our clients gets an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and can effortlessly publish packshots and 360-degree interactive product presentations on the web.
+Our clients get an end-to-end solution that starts with our hardware and desktop software with features like automatic background removal and can effortlessly publish packshots and 360-degree interactive product presentations on the web.
 The latter part is my responsibility.

 **Dan:** What a cool idea!
 Do you have a link to a sample (or real) interactive product presentation?